tytydraco/yessleep/out/What_Have_We_Been_Eating.md

 But the way she was describing the taste, it made me think of mom’s special supper.
 She made it every so often, and she made a huge deal out of it.
 I wasn’t allowed to go over to my friend’s place or invite anybody over.

-I gulped, and grandma sees it, and her face changes, and she started wailing.
+I gulped, and grandma saw it, and her face changed, and she started wailing.

 I ripped my hand out of her grasp, and mom immediately opened the door, as if she was standing there.